-- When they are not being recognized or rewarded, employees feel that their work is unimportant or doesn’t make an impact in the organization or for humanity.
+- When they are not being recognized or rewarded, employees feel that their work is unimportant or doesn’t make an impact on the organization or on humanity.

 - Unfair treatment, such as holding employees to different standards and offering few opportunities for promotions, can make it difficult for employees to find meaning in their work.

-- Micromanaging lessens the sense of control employees have over their work and leads to feelings of being not listened to or respected.
+- Micromanaging lessens employees’ sense of control over their work and leads to feelings of not being listened to or respected.

-- Lack of connection to their colleagues and communities makes employees feel isolated and insignificant which leads to a sense of meaninglessness.
+- Lack of connection to their colleagues and communities makes employees feel isolated and insignificant, leading to a sense of meaninglessness.

 When people feel their work is meaningful, they become more committed to their organization’s success.
 They work harder and more effectively and have a greater drive to produce results.
 Employees who draw meaning and significance from their work are more likely to stay with their organizations.
 They also stated higher job satisfaction and engagement levels.